ironsheep/P2-vscode-langserv-extension/Migrate-v230.md

 As written, **downloadP2** for flexpsin will always be preceeded by a compileTopP2.

 **NOTE**: This now supports any runtime selected compiler.
-The use of `${command:spinExtension.getCompArguments}` makes it possible since the spin2 extension knows what compiler is selected.
+The use of `${command:spinExtension.getCompilerArguments}` makes it possible since the spin2 extension knows what compiler is selected.
 Likewise, the use of `${command:spinExtension.getLoaderArguments}` make it possible to select a download tool from among those installed.  *Although initially we are only using the built-in downloader as we are still working out issues with the downloaders.*

 ## 3. Remove any P2 Custom Keybindings